 Due to active Covid-19 regulations at Lund university, only a limited number of on-site participants are allowed to be present in auditorium, with the majority of trainees and lecturers participating online/remotely.

 There is no registration fee.
-The registration deadline is
+The registration deadline has been extended to

 Confirmed lecturers and topics: